Aditya-Gupta23/EDA_and_Flight_Price_Prediciton/readme.md

 This project uses supervised machine learning on a real Kaggle dataset to:

--Clean and preprocess flight data
+- Clean and preprocess flight data

--Engineer meaningful numerical features
+- Engineer meaningful numerical features

--Train and compare ML regressors
+- Train and compare ML regressors

--Store pipelines using Joblib
+- Store pipelines using Joblib

--Provide an interactive web-based prediction UI
+- Provide an interactive web-based prediction UI

--The dataset contains 10,683 flights, sourced from Kaggle, with price as the target variable
+- The dataset contains 10,683 flights, sourced from Kaggle, with price as the target variable

 | Model                  | Type                      | Performance             |
 | ---------------------- | ------------------------- | ----------------------- |